search ]

 If you’re running your own server (VPS) and have changed any server settings, or if you installed an extension on the server, this might be causing the 500 errors on your site.

 Internal Server Errors can result from incompatible server settings.
-If you’re using a managed server, this is probably not the issue, but if you’re responsible for your server’s configuration, ensure there are no compatibility problems.
+If you’re using managed hosting, this is probably not the issue.
+But if you’re responsible for your server’s configuration, ensure there are no compatibility problems with PHP modules, Apache/Nginx settings, or recently installed extensions.

-The best protection against any critical issue on WordPress sites is daily backups, as well as a manual backup before making significant changes (like upgrading WordPress).
-Also, keep WordPress and the plugins you use up to date.
+The best protection against any critical issue on WordPress sites is regular backups – both automated daily backups and a manual backup before making significant changes like upgrading WordPress or switching themes.

 Good luck, and feel free to ask questions! 🙂